fabien-ors/folder-publish-action/README.md

 # folder-publish-action
-Simple github action to publish a flder and all its content to a server.
+Simple github action to publish a folder and all its content to a server.
 This action assumes that the folder has been uploaded through upload-artifact action.

 I made this following this guide : https://docs.github.com/en/actions/creating-actions/creating-a-composite-action